Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor: SUPPLEMENTAL MATERIAL

 \subsection{B. Crystal Growth and Characterization}

 The Bi-2212 single crystals were grown by using a floating zone method.
 The optimal doped sample with $T_{c} = 90~K$ was grown at a velocity of 0.2 mm per hour in air ~\cite{Wen_b}.
-In order to get overdoped samples down to $T_{c}= 65~K$ , the as-grown single crystal was put into a high oxygen pressured cell between $1000$ and $2000$ bars and then was annealed from $350^{o}C$ to $500^{o}C$ during 3 days ~\cite{Mihaly}.
-The overdoped samples below $T_{c}=60~K$ was obtained from as-grown Bi-2212 single crystals put into a pressure cell (Autoclave France) with $100$ bars oxygen pressure and then annealed from 4 to 7 days at $350~^{o}C$ or 5 days at $350~^{o}C$ then 5 days at $350~^{o}C$.
+In order to get overdoped samples down to $T_{c}=65~K$ , the as-grown single crystal was put into a high oxygen pressured cell between $1000$ and $2000$ bars and then was annealed from $350^{o}C$ to $500^{o}C$ during 3 days ~\cite{Mihaly}.
+The overdoped samples below $T_{c}=60~K$ was obtained from as-grown Bi-2212 single crystals put into a pressure cell (Autoclave France) with $100$ bars oxygen pressure and annealed from $9$ to $12$ days at $350~^{o}C$.
 Then the samples were rapidly cooled down to room temperature by maintaining a pressure of $100$ bars.
 The critical temperature $T_{c}$ for each crystal has been determined from magnetization susceptibility measurements at a $10$ Gauss field parallel to the c-axis of the crystal.
 More than 30 crystals have been measured among $60$ tested.
-The selected crystals exhibit a quality factor of $T_{c}/ \Delta T_{c}$ larger than $7$. $\Delta T_{c}$ is the full width of $T_{c}$ transition measured. $\Delta T_{c}$ is the full width of $T_{c}$ transition measured.
+The selected crystals exhibit a quality factor of $T_{c}/ \Delta T_{c}$ larger than $7$. $\Delta T_{c}$ is the full width of the superconducting transition.
 A complementary estimate of $T_{c}$ was achieved from electronic Raman scattering measurements by defining the temperature from which the \BAN superconducting pair breaking peak collapses.